Old Rocks, New Limits: Excavated Ancient Mica Searches For Dark Matter: Overburden for Ancient Mica Dark Matter Search

 As a consequence of convective forces and tectonic movement of the Earth's crust over an archaeological timescale, the depth at which the mica was buried over its $\sim$5$\times10^8$ years in the Earth may have shifted.
 Since in our study we will be considering heavy dark matter with large scattering cross-sections, we are concerned with the amount of Earth's crust above the mineral.
 Thus we are interested in addressing the question, what is the maximum depth the mica could have been buried, given its observed properties?
 When analyzing their mica slabs, Refs. \cite{SnowdenIfft:1995ke,Price:1986ky} both determined that the mica samples they selected had a low degree of thermal annealing.
 Specifically, these studies determined this low rate of annealing using the ratio of tracks left by the alpha decay of $^{238}$U and the alpha decay of $^{212}$Po, which produced a less destructive alpha that would inelastically bind to aluminum and silicon.
 Reference \cite{SnowdenIfft:1995ke} found that the ratio of these Po versus U alpha tracks dropped to $0.1 \pm 0.02$ from $0.24$ after being annealed at $200$ $^\circ$C for one hour, from which the authors concluded that the minerals were unlikely to have been exposed to temperatures in excess of $200$ $^\circ$C during their habitation underground.

 Using this maximum temperature, $200$ $^\circ$C, we can estimate the maximum depth at which the mica was buried.
 Below the surface of the Earth, the Earth's crust temperature rises from a temperature $\sim 0^\circ$ C with a gradient $\sim 15-30^\circ$C$/$km \cite{earle2015,JAUPART2015223, arevalo:2009}, although there are some models which predict temperatures as low as $250^\circ$ C at a depth of 20 km \cite{majorowicz2019thermal}.
 Therefore, to remain conservative in this study (by taking the maximum overburden allowed by observed mica properties), we will assume the mica was buried at a depth of $\sim$20 km.
+Of course, the mica samples were recovered much nearer to the surface; if a future analysis somehow determines that the mica remained nearer the surface over its $0.5$ Gyr observation time, this could produce a more stringent bound at high dark matter cross-sections.
+In particular, if we use the less conservative temperature gradient estimate given above to determine a maximum mica depth of $\sim 7$ km, this would result in a factor three improved bound on the maximum overburden cross-section excluded.
+This is because as can be deduced from (Eq.~\eqref{eq:Echi}), for a fixed experimental threshold energy the upper bound on the DM scattering cross-section will scale linearly with the overburden depth, since both appear in linear proportion in the exponent, which determines number of scatters, $\sigma_{\chi A} \propto L$.
+So if the depth of the mica was $7$ km, this would correspond to a factor three more restrictive, $i.e.$ larger overburden cross-section.